Effectory/CodingAssignment/README.md

 - Provide the front-end application with the questionnaire data
 - Store the questionnaire answers

-We are open to any suggestion about how we should host your app when bringing it in production (e.g. an Azure hosted Kubernetes server).
+We are open to any suggestion about how we should host your app when bringing it in production.

 This assignment can be quite some work.
 You can spend as much time as you want on it, but in the end we expect a sufficient, working solution.